 1888(18th of Nisan, 5648): Forty-one year old “German Jewish physician and Arctic explorer” Dr. Emil Bessels suffered a stroke today and passed away in Stuttgart, Germany.

-1890: Ida Levy of New York is scheduled to marry Henry Naftal of Asbury Park today.
+1890: Ida Levy of New York will marry Henry Naftal of Asbury Park today.

 1890: Authorities concluded that Morris Eising, German-Jewish immigrant who had been found dead in his rooming house had died by his own hand.
 Apparently he was despondent over the loss of his job which meant he could not send money back to his wife in Bavaria.

 1890: This morning Rabbi Gustav Gottheil is scheduled to officiate at the funeral Emanuel Bernheimer, “one of the owners of the Lion Brewery” and one of the oldest brewers living in New York.
 Born in 1817, he learned his craft in his native Germany before coming to the United States in 1844.
 In 1850 he and August Schmid formed the Constanz Brewery and in 1860 they took over and enlarged the Lion Brewery.
 Bernheimer was one of the oldest member of Temple Emanu El and a patron of several charities including Mount Sinai Hospital, the Hebrew Orphan Asylum and the Montefiore Home for Chronic Invalids.
 After the funeral, Dr. Silverman will officiate at the burial in the Salem Field Cemetery.

 1890: “The Theatrical Week” published today provides highlights of current and upcoming productions including “The Shatchen,” a new play by Charles Dickson and Harry Dobbin whose protagonist is Myer Petooksy a peddler who also works as “an unlicensed marriage broker.”